 - Immaturity: 16-year-olds have a greater chance of miscalculating a traffic situation, and are generally easily distracted as compared to older drivers.
 Moreover, teens are more likely to speed, tailgate, text while driving, not use seat belts, and make decision errors that cause fatal accidents.
 Teens, especially males, are more likely to surrender to peer pressure, overestimate their driving abilities, and have mood swings, all of which lead to motor vehicle crashes.
-Educational programs mentioned above are expected to improve the beginner driver’s mental capacities.
+The educational programs mentioned above are expected to improve beginner drivers’ mental capacities.

 Should The Driving Age Be Increased?

 An ongoing debate is whether the driving age should be exceeded from 16 to 18.
 Not surprisingly, teens based in the United States are not happy with any potential decision that could raise the driving age.
-Although every teenage passenger will make good arguments in their favor of why they should be allowed to drive, it is important to note that so does the opposite side.
+Although every teenage passenger will make good arguments in favor of why they should be allowed to drive, it is important to note that so does the opposite side.
 The reality is raising the driving age from 16 to 18 will reduce the crash rate and improve the overall safety of teen drivers.

 There are a couple of strong, statistical arguments in favor of raising the minimum driving age to 18.
 The most significant of these arguments is one that shows 18 is a safer age to drive as compared to 16.
 The rate of fatal crashes per mile driven is nearly half as high for teens between 18 and 19 as for 16 to 17-year-olds.
 Another reason to raise the driving age is with the hope that teens will become more active when they do not have the option to drive and are forced to walk or ride a bike.
 It is hypothesized that this small change in the age teens drive would cut back on teenage obesity levels by providing a greater number of opportunities for exercise.
 Advocates of these ideas hope for the driving privileges of 16-year-olds to be revoked.